 “We’re not defined by a president who mocks a hero in Dr. Blasey Ford.
 We’re not defined by a president who does not believe women.
 We’re going to be defined when this state says not only do we believe women, we elect women!”
 Booker said.

 The bar for impeachment is very high, and it has happened to a sitting Supreme Court justice only once in American history.
-Impeachment first requires a House vote.
+Impeachment requires a House vote.
 If a majority of House members vote to impeach, the Senate holds a trial to weigh the charges.
 Conviction and removal from office requires a 67-vote supermajority in the Senate.

 Democrats have a strong chance of taking the House in the midterms.
 Rep. Jerrold Nadler of New York, who would most likely become chair of the House Judiciary Committee if the Democrats have a majority, has said he supports the idea of investigating Kavanaugh for perjury, which could begin an impeachment process.
 However, Democrats have much slimmer chances of taking control of the Senate, and there is no way they will come close to 67 seats.